 Most people wouldn’t go to court with a lawyer or buy a house without a real estate agent.
 It’s the same with health insurance.
 An insurance agent knows health insurance inside and out.
 An agent can answer any question and allay any concerns you might have during this complicated process.

-If you don’t have an insurance agent, check out our Agent Search tool.
+If you don’t have an insurance agent, check out our Licensee Search tool.
 Just enter your address to find an agent near you.
 And, remember, health insurance agents get paid by the insurance companies.
 There is absolutely no cost to you to get their advice and recommendations.
 So don’t wait.
 Contact an insurance agent, and get started on the Open Enrollment process today.